samuelhilpert/eduvmstore-ui/README.rst

 Environment Setup
 -----------------

-To configure sensitive information and environment-specific settings, create a `.env` file in the `myplugin` directory.
+To configure sensitive information and environment-specific settings (for development and testing), create a `.env` file in the `myplugin` directory.
 Find the required variables below (replace `<...>` with your values):

 .. code-block:: dotenv

    # env
    BASE_URL=<your-base-url>

-In a production environment, set this variable in the system environment instead of using a `.env` file.
+In **Production Environment** set these variables in the system environment instead of using a `.env` file.
+You can use the `export` command (e.g. `export OPENSTACK_AUTH_URL=<your-openstack-auth-url>`) in your terminal to set these variables on OS level.

+Alternatively, use a process manager like systemd or Docker to manage these variables.

 Installation Guide
 ------------------